TOURIST AT HEART

 Experiencing the city while staying active is easy with our numerous biking and hiking trails.
 Machinery Row Bicycles and Budget Bicycle Center both have rentals, or try Madison BCycle for more casual cycling.
 Leave time for the Capital City Trail, which winds throughout Madison.

 Another great outdoor option is exploring Greater Madison's lakes, which provide countless opportunities both in and on the water.
-Brittingham Boats offers premium paddle craft rentals, including stand-up paddleboards, kayaks and canoes and Paddleboard Specialists also offers rentals, as well as lessons.
+Brittingham Boats, Wingra Boats and Marshall Boats all offer rentals, including stand-up paddle boards, kayaks and canoes.

 TOURING THE CULINARY SCENE